A refund offset is when the money from a federal or Georgia income tax refund is used to pay, or offset, an existing debt owed.

 Treasury Offset Refund FAQs provide more information.

 State Refund Offset

 Georgia law allows other agencies to use individual income tax refunds to pay outstanding obligations.

-Your state refund may be offset (applied) to a liability (debt) with the IRS, another state agency, or the Department of Revenue.
+Your state refund may be applied to a debt with the IRS, another state agency, or the Georgia Department of Revenue.

 You will receive a letter to your last known address notifying you of the refund offsets to another agency.

 If you have questions or need more information about the offset, you should contact the appropriate agency.
 Possible recipients of offset refunds: